redexp/express-engine-jsx/README.md

 const requireJSX = require('express-engine-jsx/require');
 ```

 This is a function which you can use as regular `require` but this one can run jsx files.
-It checks if path is jsx file and if it is then `requireJSX` will [convert](#convert) this file to js file and put in [cache](#options) dir and then run it.
+It checks if path is jsx file and if it is then `requireJSX` will [convert](#convert) this file to js code and then run it.

+Every compiled jsx file will be cached to `requireJSX.cache` object where key will be path to jsx file and value will be [vm.Script](https://nodejs.org/api/vm.html#vm_class_vm_script).
+You can delete any key in this cache, requireJSX will recompile jsx file on next call.

 ### convert